COVID-19 Frequently Asked Questions (FAQs)

 6505 60th Dr NE, Marysville WA 98270

-All school athletic competitions and practices are cancelled through at least April 25.
-Please check with your coach for more information.
+All school athletic competitions and practices are cancelled for the remainder of the school year.

 Yes.
-All community facility use rentals are cancelled through Friday, April 24.
+All community facility use rentals are cancelled through the remainder of the school year.
 Please visit our Facility Use page for more information.

 The Snohomish County Health District recommends the following precautions: Take the same precautions for novel coronavirus that you would for other illnesses, like the flu or common cold.
 In fact, the novel coronavirus is part of the same family of viruses as the common cold along with the more severe MERS and SARS.
 It is believed to spread in a similar way—through droplets from coughing or sneezing, close contact like shaking hands, or touching a surface where the virus is and then touching your eyes, nose, or mouth before washing hands.